 Note: The PSLF Waiver allows for borrowers with FFEL loans to consolidate before October 31, 2022 and become eligible for PSLF.

 First, if you haven’t already made 10 years of payments while working for an approved employer, applied for PSLF, and been denied, you’ll need to do all those things.

-That means your first stop should probably be FedLoan Servicing to ensure that your employers have been certified.
+That means your first stop should be submitting all our PSLF/TEPSLF forms to MOHELA to ensure that your employers have been certified.

-Then, wait for FedLoan Servicing to reply to you.
-They’re required to confirm that you are eligible and to email you back with a determination.
+Then, wait for MOHELA to reply to you.
+They’re required to confirm that you are eligible and to email you back with a determination (which will post in the secure mailbox).
 This might take several months (they say 60 to 120 days).
 You may be asked for additional information, especially about your income in the last 12 months, your family size, or your employer.

 (They might want to know about your income or family size because they want to determine whether or not your recent payments were at least as much as they would have been on an income-based repayment program, which is one of the markers of eligibility for TEPSLF.)